How Bad is Sugar for Your Teeth?

 And sugar is not just making us fat.
 All that added sugar is destroying our teeth, too.
 By the age of six half of Aussie kids have decay in their baby teeth and by the age of 12 half have decay in their adult teeth.
 Thousands of children as young as three years of age are hospitalized in order to have multiple teeth extracted because of the effects of sugar.

 Not convinced?
-Let’s see how sugar affects overall health.
+Let’s see how sugar affects overall health

-The instant something sweet touches your tongue your taste buds direct message your brain: deee-lish!
+The instant something sweet touches your tongue your taste buds send a direct message your brain: deee-lish!
 Your noggin’s reward system ignites, unleashing dopamine.
 Meanwhile, the sugar you swallowed lands in your stomach, where it’s diluted by digestive juices and shuttled into your small intestine.
 Enzymes begin breaking down every bit of it into two types of molecules: glucose and fructose.
 Most added sugar comes from sugar cane or sugar beets and is equal parts glucose and fructose; lab-concocted high-fructose corn syrup, however, often has more processed fructose than glucose.
 Eaten repeatedly, these molecules can hit your body...hard.

 And, no, we’re not just talking cavities.
 When eaten in such vast quantities, sugar can wreak havoc on the entire body.
 Overtime, that havoc can lead to diabetes and obesity, and can also contribute to Alzheimer’s disease as well as breast, endometrial and colon cancers.
 One new study found that people who loaded up on sugar doubled their risk of dying from heart disease even though they were within a healthy weight range.
 Other research pinpoints excess sugar as a major cause of non-alcoholic fatty liver disease, which can lead to liver failure.